REDSIM/VRCLightVolumes/Documentation/CompatibleShaders.md

 ## PC And Android

 Shader support for Light Volumes and shader support for Android are separate requirements.
-For an Android world, use a compatible world shader that also supports that platform.
+For an Android world, use a world shader that supports both VRC Light Volumes and Android.
 VRChat restricts Android avatars to its [allowed mobile avatar shaders](https://creators.vrchat.com/platforms/android/quest-content-limitations/#shaders); installing this world package does not change those restrictions.

 If a material receives baked lighting but has no Point Light Volume shadows or textured Area detail, check its integration version before changing the lights.
 If only specular highlights are missing, also check whether the shader enables that feature.